osef-art/ministick-java/README.md

 #### LINUX
 - Execute `./launch.sh`

-...or place yourself at the source directory, open a terminal and launch the command:
+...or place yourself in the root directory, open a terminal and launch the command:
 ```bash
 java -jar ministick.jar